bguesman/docsify-test/docs/editor/blocks/quality_settings_block.md

     </div>
     <p>Left: no downscaling applied to depth buffer.
 Right: downscale factor of 3 applied to depth buffer.
 Notice how the crepuscular rays aren't quite as streaky.</p>
 </div>

+#### Fog Use Temporal Denoising
+**C# member variable:** `bool m_fogUseTemporalDenoising` \
+Whether or not to use temporal denoising for the fog to help remove stochastic sampling noise.

+#### Fog Denoising History Frames
+**C# member variable:** `int m_fogDenoisingHistoryFrames` \
+How many history frames to use when denoising screenspace layers.
+The higher this value is, the better the denoising will be.
+However, if you set it too high, you'll start to get noticeable ghosting.

+For something like an FPS, where the player moves relatively slow compared to volumetric shadow casters, you can probably set this pretty high.
+For a flight sim, you might have to set this lower to avoid ghosting.

 <!---------------------------------------------------------------------------------------->
 <!--------------------------------------- METADATA --------------------------------------->